-Kelsey, a Republican, was the representative for New York's 25th congressional district from 1867 to 1871.
+Kelsey was the representative for New York’s 25th congressional district and was a Republican.
+He served from 1867 to 1871.

 From Dec 1855 to Mar 1871, Kelsey missed 556 of 2,628 roll call votes, which is 21.2%.
 This is on par with the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 |Dec 1856-Mar 1857||231||80||34.6%||82nd|

 |Dec 1867-Feb 1868||142||28||19.7%||48th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information